Mailman (City Letter Carrier)

 Well i wrote a letter and wanted it to be sent in london and im in usa .
 Will the mail carrier make sure that it will be sent .

-Asked by temorrow about 10 years ago
+Asked by temorrow over 10 years ago

 As long as you addressed the letter properly and affixed the correct postage the letter should make it to London correctly.
 When letter carriers pick up outgoing mail we generally just put it in a basket with all of the other outgoing mail and a processing facility sorts the mail based on where it is going to.
 If you still have the letter, please put the country of destination (UK or England) on the very bottom line of the address.
 I'm sure the Royal Post is reliable just like the USPS is.